Ball of the Foot Pain

 - These are the most common causes of second toe pain in descending order:

-- This is due to tightening of your second toe joint, it can also happen in your other toe joints
+- This is due to the tightening of your second toe joint.
+It can also happen in your other toe joints.

 - There are many causes of black toenails, but blood buildup under your toenails is the most common cause.

 - This is especially common if you have started running or wearing new shoes recently.

 - These can be known as joggers.
 Don’t worry.
 The toe can grow back to normal in most cases.